henryvtran/reply/ASSIGNMENT.md

 ##### 5. Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####
 > The main problem I encountered with this assignment was jsdoc, "ERROR: Unable to parse \reply\index.js: Line 100: Octal literals are not allowed in strict mode" taking most of my time.
+The assignment was pretty simple and helpful learning.

+##### NOTE: Octal literals removed therefore questions output are messed up in examples however it still works fine.